yassine-yahya/Module-Servers/chat-server/README.md

 - [ ] Instead, attach the URLs as links when you "mark done" your assignment in Google Classroom.
 - [ ] You might want to download your project for safekeeping.
 (Tools: Git, Import, and Export: Download Project)

+## 🏝️ Stretch challenges

+The remaining challenges below are stretch challenges - you can have go at these once you've completed the Level 1 challenge.

 ## Level 2 - simple validation

 For this level, your server must: